 Many people assume that when a married person dies the surviving spouse gets everything.
 In Texas, that may not always be the case.
 If a married person dies without having made a Will, directing to whom their property passes, the person dies “intestate”.
 The Texas laws of intestacy determine who gets the deceased’s property, which may be different than how the property would pass if the person were alive to say so.
 In this article we will discuss Texas laws regarding intestacy for a married person.
-To make sure your property passes to those you want and avoid intestacy, it is wise to contact a probate attorney such as Austin probate lawyer Farren Smith for help drafting a Will.
+To make sure your property passes to those you want and avoid intestacy, it is wise to contact a probate attorney such as Austin probate lawyer Farren Sheehan for help drafting a Will.

 If a person died in Texas without a Will, his property passes to his heirs under Texas law.
 This is known as intestate succession.
 Without a Will, the estate passes to the descendants according to Texas law even if the decedent said while he was alive that he preferred that his property be left in a different way.

 How the property passes and to whom under Texas intestate laws is very complicated.
 Texas laws look at the type of property and other factors to determine who gets the property.
 Often families in Austin, Round Rock, Pflugerville, and Cedar Hill will need an Austin probate attorney to help figure this out, sometimes with surprising results.
 There are a number of considerations, including whether the person was married or single, if the estate property was community or separate property, and who and what lineage the survivors hold.

 Texas laws favor the surviving spouse inheriting the estate, but she may not always inherit the entire estate.
 This is because Texas laws distinguish property between separate and community property.
 Separate property is property that is owned before a marriage or obtained during marriage by gift or inheritance and kept separate from a spouse.
 Community property is all property, other than separate property, that is obtained by either spouse during marriage.
 Property acquired during a married is presumed to be community property.